A green-thumbed couple transformed their dry block into a perennial food forest and bountiful permaculture farm

 “When you go down into one of the hollows lined with shady trees, it’s a lovely microclimate,” says Jo.
 “We also get an amazing frog chorus in the evening.”
 The problem is it’s impossible to know exactly what impact they’ve had, says Jo. “…because you don’t know what it would have been like if you hadn’t put them in.”

 She can say they’ve all worked differently.
 The biggest one holds water almost year-round and has become its own microclimate, with naturalised raupo, poplar, and willow.
-The longest swale (pictured on page 27) has functioned best, probably because it was the one they planted most intensively.
+The longest swale (pictured here under construction) has functioned best, probably because it was the one they planted most intensively.

 “It holds water for about three days in a heavy rainfall event and then it soaks in, so that’s what (permaculture guru) Geoff Lawton describes as the ultimate aim (of swales).